Fri Dec 7, 2012, 10:01 AM

 its light tethering my gaze

-even though time had
+even though time has snuffed them

-I stood alone in its wake.
+long before I stood alone in their wake.

 SliverThey say that if you stand in front of a wall of glass at exactly four minutes past midnight and tap your fingers on it three times, you can open a door to the void beyond this world.
 It has to be somewhere you can see your reflection, and see through it, hovering like a ghost over the darkness beyond, somewhere dim enough that you can't quite tell the difference between light and shade.
 And unless you hit the glass where you touched it, shatter the half-formed image before the fifth minute strikes, that door will never close.

 Celia Gray has never been one for urban legends.
 So much so, that she would never turn down a chance to prove one wrong.